Skip to main content

 Usage

-1) To backup the Machine Key, navigate to D:\MFCApp_bin\Extras\MachineKeyTool and run Machine Key Tool.bat
+1. To back up the Machine Key, navigate to D:\MFCApp_bin\Extras\MachineKeyTool and run Machine Key Tool.bat.

-The Splash page displays
+The Splash page appears.

 35455743.png